miyasaka-kion/learngit/readme.md

-Git is a version control system yeswe
+Git it is a version control system yeswe
 Git is a free software
-WPWPWP
+A dog is running